There's no end to the weird and wonderful places you can explore in the UK

 Facilities include toilets, a café and a beach shop.
 There’s also parking close by at £9 for a full-day ticket, but please be aware that overnight parking and camping are not permitted.

-While it’s a stunning area to visit, drone use is strictly prohibited; so if you want reel footage for your socials, just stick to using your phone.
+While it’s a stunning area to visit, drone use is strictly prohibited; so if you want reel footage for your socials, stick to using your phone.
+Or switch off completely and soak in the calming sounds of the waves, screen-free.

 4. Barafundle Bay, Wales

-This isolated beach on the south coast of Pembrokeshire is stunning and we can see why it’s been listed on occasion as one of the best beaches in the world.
+This isolated beach on the south coast of Pembrokeshire is stunning and we can see why it’s been listed before as one of the best beaches in the world.

 Located between Broad Haven and Freshwater East, Barafundle Bay is a stretch of sandy beach that can only be accessed on foot via the coastal path.
 The nearest parking is at Stackpole Quay (0.5 miles away), or Broad Haven South (1.3 miles away) – so it’s a bit of a trek from the car to get there!

-You can only enter the beach via steps on the northern approach and there are no facilities at all – so whatever supplies you need, you’ll need to bring with you.
+You can only enter the beach via steps on the northern approach and there are no facilities.
+So, whatever supplies you need, you’ll need to bring with you.
+Water, snacks and sun cream should definitely be on your list, lest you have to cut your day short due to dehydration.

 It seems like a bit of a mission, doesn’t it?

-While not the most accessible option for a beach day, it’s worth the trek just for views of the totally unspoiled coastline and its rugged terrain.
+While not the most accessible option for a beach day, if you can make the trek, it's worth it for views of the totally unspoiled coastline and its rugged terrain.

 5. East Beach, Lossiemouth, Moray Speyside, Scotland